fastscape-lem/fastscapelib/doc/source/guide_flow.md

 Flow can be routed over the topographic surface in many different ways ;
 choosing one approach over another highly depends on the case studied.
-Fastscapelib relies on the concept of "flow operators" that provide a flexible and convenient solution for implementing simple to advanced flow routing strategies.
+Fastscapelib relies on the concept of "flow operators" that provide a flexible and convenient solution for implementing simple to advanced [flow routing strategies](guide-flow-routing-strategies).

 A flow operator is a "routing unit" that:

 - may read and/or modify in-place the flow graph instance to which it has been attached
-- may read and/or update (in a copy) the elevation values passed to the {py:meth}`~fastscapelib.FlowGraph.update_routes` method
+- may read and/or update (a copy of) the elevation values passed to the {py:meth}`~fastscapelib.FlowGraph.update_routes` method
-- may expose zero, one or more parameters with values that can be changed at any time between two consecutive calls to {py:meth}`~fastscapelib.FlowGraph.update_routes`
+- may expose its own parameters

 There are currently three categories of operators.
 See the {ref}`C++
 <cpp-api-flow-operators>` and {ref}`Python <py-api-flow-operators>` API
-reference for a full list of available operators) and see Section [](guide-flow-routing-strategies) for a few examples on how to use them together.
+reference for a full list of available operators.

 ### Flow Routers

 Flow router operators generally compute new flow paths from scratch and fully update the flow graph.
-The updated flow graph has a defined {py:class}`~fastscapelib.FlowDirection`: either ``SINGLE`` (one unique receiver per node) or ``MULTI`` (flow partitioned among multiple receiver nodes with fixed or variable weights).
+The updated flow graph has a defined {py:class}`~fastscapelib.FlowDirection`: either ``SINGLE`` with one unique receiver per node or ``MULTI`` where the flow is partitioned among multiple receiver nodes with fixed or variable weights ([Figure 1](fig_grid_vs_graph)).

 ````{tab-set-code}